Tattoo #2 - Thailand: Embracing Rule #1 in Bangkok

 So between the tattoo, the ring, and the finger it lives on, it’s all one complete message: Live boldly, live truthfully, and don’t waste a second worrying about what others think.

-This tattoo was also the first and only one I got using the traditional Thai stick-and-hand method—no machine.
+This tattoo was also the first and only one I got using the traditional Thai stick-and-hand method.
+No machine!
 Just the artist, the ink, and five painfully intense minutes.
 I was sweating in an air-conditioned room, but it was worth every second.

 One night while exploring the city, I ended up in a Latino club in Bangkok.
 All the people there were Thai, but they were vibing out to Don Omar and Daddy Yankee like they were born in Puerto Rico.
-That moment hit me hard—Thais really live their lives freely, without concern for what others think.
+That moment hit me hard.
+Thais live their lives freely, without concern for what others think.
 That’s the kind of energy I want to carry with me forever.